Affordable housing in Silicon Valley: Since 2015

 Since 2015, there have been reports of a changing environment in the housing market.
 Job growth in Silicon Valley has been slowing since 2015, and 2018 saw the lowest rate of job growth since the Great Recession.
 The rate of population growth has also been decreasing since 2015, and more people are moving out of the area than moving into it.
 Since April 2018, the median sale price of homes in Santa Clara County has been dropping; neighboring San Mateo County has not had the same steady downward trend, but median home sale prices were lower in August 2019 than their peak in January 2018.
-Local newspaper The Mercury News reported that in March 2019, the median home sale price for all nine counties of the Bay Area dropped for the first time in seven years.
+The Mercury News reported that in March 2019, the median home sale price for all nine counties of the Bay Area dropped for the first time in seven years.
 Furthermore, the average monthly inventory of homes for sale in Silicon Valley increased 15% from 2017 to 2018.
 Real estate agents report an increasing number of middle-aged and elderly residents selling their homes and moving to more affordable locations, and although this has not made the housing market "affordable", it is causing changes.

+Zoning

+A proposed solution to affordable housing has been to change zoning laws to allow increased density, although critics, often long-time residents, frequently oppose such measures and say they will worsen the already-bad traffic in the area.